 To foster a healthy relationship, one needs to be attentive, curious and eager to listen to one’s partner.
 A relationship becomes unhealthy when there is a breakdown of communication.

-Moreover, one should also know how to word their arguments in order to convey their personal ethos but by also accommodating your partner’s feelings.
-“We expect partners to understand each other but people should just speak up and express themselves in words as well,” opines Dr. Bhimani.
+Moreover, one should also know how to word their arguments in order to convey their personal ethos but also accommodating your partner’s feelings.
+“We expect partners to understand each other but people should just speak up and express themselves in words as well,” opines Dr Bhimani.

 The power of words is infinite and must be wielded carefully to have more fruitful conversations.